Zyleree/KronoxCore/readme.md

     - `X-Forwarded-For`
     - `X-Forwarded-Host`
 - **Cookie Sanitization:**
-    - The `filterddosprot` mode also sanitizes cookies, rejecting any cookie that contains characters outside of alphanumeric, hyphen, underscore, and period.
+    - The `filterddosprot` mode also sanitizes cookies, rejecting any cookie that contains characters outside of alphanumeric, hyphen, underscore, period, "=", "%", ".", ";", and " " (space).

 **Encryption:**

 - **`filterddosprot` Mode Encryption:**  This mode encrypts requests before sending them to the target server using AES encryption.
 It also decrypts the response before forwarding it back to the client.
-- **Secure Key Management:** The encryption key (`ENCRYPTION_KEY`) is **generated randomly at server startup**.  **You MUST replace the placeholder in the `LinkManager` with a strong, secure key and manage it carefully**  for real-world usage.
-Ideally, store the key in an environment variable or a secure configuration file, **never in the source code directly.**
+- **Secure Key Management:**  The encryption key is **now managed in `config/config.json`**.
+If no key is present in the file, the server will generate a random key at startup and store it.
+    - **Important:** Never hardcode encryption keys directly into your source code, especially when committing to version control!

+**Content Filtering:**

+- **`blocked_content.json`:** This file in the `config` directory allows you to list content (URLs, keywords, etc.) to be blocked.
+The server will reject requests that contain this content.

 **CORS Support:**

-- **`corsAllowedOrigins` Configuration:** You can configure a list of allowed origins for CORS in the `config.json` file.
+- **`corsAllowedOrigins` Configuration:** You can configure a list of allowed origins for CORS in the `config/config.json` file.
 - **`%` Wildcard:** The `%` wildcard in `corsAllowedOrigins` allows all origins, which is useful for development or open APIs, but consider stricter restrictions for production environments.

 ## Getting Started: